NotCompsky/rscraper/INSTALLING_UBUNTU.md

 ![Terminal](https://user-images.githubusercontent.com/30552567/60239671-59cb4e80-98a6-11e9-9102-e156814468d2.png)

+If you are on Raspbian/Debian rather than Ubuntu, check for the presence of `libcurl-gnutls.so`.
+If it is not present, you will have to create the link.
+For instance, on Raspbian:

+    ln -s /usr/lib/x86_64-linux-gnu/libcurl.so.4 /usr/lib/x86_64-linux-gnu/libcurl-gnutls.so.4

 # Configuring

 If you are hosting the server on your machine, install and configure `mysql-server`.
 If it is a new install, run `sudo mysql_secure_installation`.